adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 *First*, we halved the effort required to produce and upload content.This includes copywriting, photography, uploading product information and of course testing each and every product.
 And of course ensuring that we had enough stock for each of those products.

 *Second*, we could significantly reduce the complexity of the site.
-For example we no longer needed sub categories — there was going to be less than 40 products on each category page, so why offer people the ability to drill down?
+For example we no longer needed sub categories &mdash; there was going to be less than 40 products on each category page, so why offer people the ability to drill down?
 In a similar vein, we no longer needed filtering or pagination.

 ### 2. We removed brand pages

 Brand pages are a nice-to-have feature but we still took the option to cut these out.
 In doing so we removed “super” brand, “simple” brand and brand directory pages.
-This also meant that our navigation was simplified — customers could only shop by category.
+This also meant that our navigation was simplified &mdash; customers could only shop by category.
 Easy.

 ### 3. No PayPal

 This was a big decision for us as we know how important PayPal is to increasing conversion in checkout.
 We already had to integrate Stripe and just didn’t have the capacity for this.
 It’s high up on the post launch backlog though.

-*There are many other things we did to reduce the backlog so if you want to know more, please feel free to message me.*

 ## We succeeded!